neumino/neumino.github.io/movies.md

-### The Crimes That Bind
+### The 24th
-*Released on 2020-08-20, vote average 7.5*
+*Released on 2020-08-21, vote average 4.5*

-When her son is accused of raping and trying to murder his ex-wife, Alicia embarks on a journey that will change her life forever.
+The incredibly powerful and timely true story of the all-black Twenty-Fourth United States Infantry Regiment, and the Houston Riot of 1917.
+The Houston Riot was a mutiny by 156 African American soldiers in response to the brutal violence and abuse at the hands of Houston police officers.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/u2ncERi6TgU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Jv9cjDwrNdk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>